Dynamical systems on some elliptic modular surfaces via operators on line arrangements

 \subsection{Line arrangements and the operator $\Lambda_{\mathfrak{n,m}}$}

 A line arrangement $\cC=\ell_{1}+\dots+\ell_{n}$ is a union of finitely many distinct lines in $\PP^{2}$.
-A labeled line arrangement $\cC=(\ell_{1},\dots,\ell_{n})$ is a line arrangement for which one with a fixed order of the lines.
+A labeled line arrangement $\cC=(\ell_{1},\dots,\ell_{n})$ is a line arrangement with a numbering of the lines.
 We sometime put a superscript $^{\ell}$ (resp.~$^{u}$) when we want to emphasize that an arrangement or related objects has (resp. does not have) a labeling.

 For an integer $k\geq2$, a $k$-point of the line arrangement $\cC$ is a point where exactly $k$ lines of $\cC$ meet.
 As in \cite{OSO}, for a subset $\mathfrak{n}$ of integers at least $2$, let us denote by $\cP_{\mathfrak{n}}(\cC)$ the set of $k$-points of $\cC$ for all $k\in\mathfrak{n}$.
 We denote by $t_{k}=t_{k}(\cC)=|\cP_{\{k\}}(\cC)|$ the number of $k$-points of $\cC$.
 For a finite set of point $\cP$ in $\PP^{2}$ and $\mathfrak{n}$ as above, we denote by $\cL_{\mathfrak{n}}(\cP)$ the set of lines which contain exactly $n$ points in $\cP$ for some $n\in\mathfrak{n}$.